NetworkBlockDevice/nbd/doc/proto.md

 Which error to return in any other case is not specified by the NBD protocol.

-The server SHOULD AVOID returning ENOMEM if at all possible.
+The server SHOULD NOT return `ENOMEM` if at all possible.

 ## Experimental extensions